 Games like tag, hide-n-go seek, and running races.

 Man, kids back in the day knew how to have fun!

-I was recently reminiscing about the games I used to play with Ayva, and was surprised to discover that she didn’t know half of them.
+I was recently reminiscing to my kids about the games I used to play with my family, and was surprised to discover that my children didn’t know half of them.

 What do kids do at recess nowadays?
 I mean, really!